isabella232/cloud-commerce-spartacus-storefront-docs/README.md

 # Spartacus storefront docs

-This is the source for Spartacus documentation, which is hosted here:
+This is the source for the old Spartacus documentation site, which was hosted here:

 https://sap.github.io/cloud-commerce-spartacus-storefront-docs/

+This site now redirects to our current, active Spartacus documentation site: https://sap.github.io/spartacus-docs/

 Spartacus is the open source storefront for SAP Commerce Cloud.